navikt/remove-package-versions/README.md

 The above example will trigger the action whenever the `push` event is triggered.
 All events that can be used are found in the [GitHub documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows).

+**Note:** The underlying HTTP client does not currently do any pagination which means it has a hard limit on 100 packages, and 100 versions per package when fetching the packages / versions to determine what to remove.

 ## Environment variables

 The action uses the following environment variables: